 Note: this route is open to street legal ATVs and dirt bikes.

-Overall, Bill Williams Mountain Loop Road is the 34th most popular dirt bike trail of all 46 dirt biking in Arizona.
+Overall, Bill Williams Mountain Loop Road is the 34th most popular dirt bike trail of all 46 dirt biking rides in Arizona.